5 years

 Job opportunities

-of our graduates surveyed in work found their first job either before leaving the School or within four months of leaving
+of employed graduates surveyed found their first job either before leaving the School or within four months of graduation

 Average annual salary